Generic Name: ofatumumab (OH-fa-TOOM-ue-mab)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; fatigue; headache; increased sweating; mild sore throat; muscle spasms; nausea; sinus inflammation; trouble sleeping.
+Diarrhea; headache; muscle spasms; nausea; tiredness or weakness; trouble sleeping.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); back pain; changes in bowel function; chest pain; fainting; fast heartbeat; flushing; numbness of an arm or leg; pain, swelling, or redness at the injection site; severe or persistent headache or dizziness; severe or persistent stomach pain, nausea, or vomiting; severe or persistent tiredness or weakness; shortness of breath or wheezing; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever, chills, or sore throat; persistent cough; warm, red, or painful skin; increased or painful urination); symptoms of PML (eg, confusion; dizziness; difficulty talking or walking; changes in thinking, eyesight, balance, or strength); unusual bruising or bleeding; unusually pale skin; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); dark urine; pain, swelling, or redness at the injection site; pale stools; severe or persistent stomach pain, nausea, or vomiting; severe or persistent tiredness or weakness; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever, chills, cough, or sore throat; warm, red, or painful skin; increased or painful urination); symptoms of PML (eg, confusion; dizziness; difficulty talking or walking; changes in thinking, eyesight, balance, or strength); unusual bruising or bleeding; unusually pale skin; yellowing of the eyes or skin.